hanlu-nju/channel_independent_MTSF/README.md

-# The Capacity and Robustness Trade-off: Two Strategies for Multivariate Time Series Forecasting
+# The Capacity and Robustness Trade-off: Revisiting the Channel Independent Strategy for Multivariate Time Series Forecasting

-The code repository for "[The Capacity and Robustness Trade-off: Two Strategies for Multivariate Time Series Forecasting](https://arxiv.org/abs/2304.05206)" in PyTorch.
+The code repository for "[The Capacity and Robustness Trade-off: Revisiting the Channel Independent Strategy for Multivariate Time Series Forecasting](https://arxiv.org/abs/2304.05206)" in PyTorch.
 If you use any content of this repo for your work, please cite the following bib entry:

 ```
 @article{han2023capacity,